Understanding Technical Debt

 Short-Term Versus Long-Term Debt

-The implication is that short-term debt should be paid off quickly, perhaps as the first part of the next release cycle, whereas long-term debt can be carried for years.
+The implication is that short-term debt should be paid off quickly, as the first part of the next release cycle, whereas long-term debt can be carried for years.

 Incurring Strategic Technical Debt